argyleink/core/docs/models.md

 ## CUSTOM

-If you are not happy with the default routes, you can easily customize them like so:
+If you're not happy with the default routes, you can easily customize them like so:

 ```
 pog.model.load('user', {